 Fourteen percent of the population follows a meat-free diet — 11 percent are vegetarian while three percent are vegan, meaning there are currently 252,000 vegans in Switzerland.
 Younger people are more likely to follow a plant-based diet, with six percent of those between ages 15 t0 34 saying they don’t consume animal products.

 A further 17 percent identify as flexitarians, claiming they are conscious of their meat consumption.
 The younger generation is also more likely to say they are flexitarian, with 22 percent claiming to eat less meat.
 People ages 35 to 56 eat the most meat.
+Recent data show meat consumption has dropped significantly in the last 30 years in Switzerland.

 The most popular reasons for going meat-free include animal welfare (78 percent), ethics (60 percent), the environment (58 percent), concern of the sustainability of the food system (45 percent), and health (35 percent).
 As for those who still eat meat, it’s because they like it, believe it’s good for health, and out of habit.